Hemothorax: Prognosis

 The prognosis following a hemothorax depends on its size, the treatment given, and the underlying cause.
-While small hemothoraces may cause little in the way of problems, in severe cases an untreated hemothorax may be rapidly fatal due to uncontrolled blood loss.
+While small hemothoraces may cause few problems, in severe cases an untreated hemothorax may be rapidly fatal due to uncontrolled blood loss.
 If left untreated, the accumulation of blood may put pressure on the mediastinum and the trachea, limiting the heart's ability to fill.
 However, if treated, the prognosis following a traumatic hemothorax is usually favourable and dependent on other non-thoracic injuries that have been sustained at the same time, the age of the person, and the need for mechanical ventilation.
 Hemothoraces caused by benign conditions such as endometriosis have a good prognosis, while those caused by neurofibromatosis type 1 has a 36% rate of death, and those caused by aortic rupture are often fatal.
 Penetrating trauma is significantly less common, and has a much higher death rate, with up to 90% dying before arriving at the hospital.
 Gunshot wounds are associated with a higher death rates compared to stab wounds.
 In cases of penetrating trauma involving the heart, less than 1% survive.